Side Project: Drift

 This project presents a wide variety of interesting challenges for me, including but not limited to multi-source data integration, spatial analysis, longitudinal analysis, schema design, and pipeline reproducibility.
 By far the most challenging problem, however, that I expect to tackle is tract boundary harmonization (reconciling geospatial data over time).

-Proposed System Design
+System Design

 Inspiration